-Conversely, in the scenario in which the credit spreads decrease by 0.5% point, the credit spreads on mortgage loans, other loans and bonds, other than government bonds, decrease by 0.5% point.
+In this scenario, credit spreads on mortgage loans, other loans and bonds excluding government bonds, increase (decrease) by 0.5%-point.

-The decrease in credit spreads results in a higher value of the mortgage and corporate bond portfolios.
-As a consequence, the Own Funds increase.
-As a result of the increase in asset value, the SCR for credit spread risk is slightly higher than in the base scenario.
-This combination has no impact on the Solvency II ratio.
+The increase in credit spreads results in a lower value of the mortgage, corporate bond and loan portfolios.
+As a consequence, the Own Funds decrease.
+As a result of the drop in asset value, the SCR for credit spread risk in this scenario is slightly lower than in the base scenario.
+The net impact of lower Own Funds and lower SCR leads to a decrease in the Solvency ratio by 2%-points.
+In a scenario where credit spreads decrease by 0.5%, an opposite impact can be observed.

 Scenario Change to Solvency ratio in Senario

-Credit Spreads Non-Gov + 0.5% -/- 3%
+Credit Spreads - Non-Gov + 0.5% -/- 2%

-Credit Spreads Non-Gov -/- 0.5% + 3%
+Credit Spreads - Non-Gov -/- 0.5% + 2%